Corps Supports Derecho Recovery Efforts Across Iowa

-After an intense, fast-moving windstorm, called a derecho, ripped through portions of the Rock Island District in early August, the U.S. Army Corps of Engineers was tasked by FEMA to assist with the debris cleanup process by providing technical support and guidance.
+Weeks after an intense, fast-moving windstorm, called a derecho, ripped through portions of the Rock Island District producing winds estimated at 140 miles per hour, the sound of chainsaws buzzing could still be heard in the streets of Cedar Rapids, Iowa.

+The devastating storm, which came with little warning, caused widespread power outages and extensive damage to trees and buildings in many communities across the state of Iowa.

+Following the storm a disaster was declared and the Federal Emergency Management Agency (FEMA) stepped in to aid in the state’s recovery efforts.
+In support of FEMA’s mission, the U.S. Army Corps of Engineers was tasked to provide technical support and guidance for the debris cleanup process.

 |Date Taken: